 Accurate interpretation affects patient outcomes profoundly by guiding appropriate management strategies:

-• Avoids unnecessary antibiotic use reducing resistance risks;
+- Avoids unnecessary antibiotic use and helps reduce resistance risks;

-• Lowers chances of complications by timely treating true infections;
+- Lowers chances of complications by supporting timely treatment of true infections;

-Healthcare providers balance test results with clinical judgment ensuring each patient receives tailored care rather than blanket treatments based solely on numbers.
+Healthcare providers balance culture findings with symptoms, urinalysis, comorbidities, and specimen quality to ensure each patient receives tailored care rather than blanket treatment based solely on a lab count.

 Key Takeaways: 50,000 To 100,000 CFU/Ml Enterococcus Faecalis- What Does It Mean?